kloggy/HA-Irrigation-Version2/prerequisites.md

 `label: "[[[ return 'Weather Outlook: ' + states['sensor.dark_sky_minutely_summary'].state.replace(',', ',<br>'); ]]]"`

-*The schedule start time will not show if this is not correct*
+*The schedule start time will not show if this is not correct.* (I have just seen the changes for the latest `button-card` v3.3.1 and I am not sure if this statement is still correct).

 Secondly,